Big powers want fast results in revived diplomacy with Iran

 ISRAELI IMPATIENCE

-Iran denies Western and Israeli allegations that it is covertly seeking the capability to make nuclear weapons, saying its nuclear program is an entirely peaceful project to generate electricity.
+Iran denies Western and Israeli allegations that it is covertly seeking the capability to make nuclear weapons, saying its nuclear programme is an entirely peaceful project to generate electricity.

 But its refusal to curb atomic activity that can have both military and civilian purposes, and its lack of full openness with U.N. inspectors, have prompted increasingly tough U.S. and European punitive measures against the major oil producer.